CASSOCK: Viable Backdoor Attacks against DNN in The Wall of Source-Specific Backdoor Defences: Introduction

 \section{Introduction}

-Recent years have witnessed DNN as a core driver of Artificial Intelligence (AI), which is widely deployed in many real-world applications~\cite{chen2021secure,schroff2015facenet,zhou2020efficient,mao2021romoa} including security-sensitive applications (e.g., face recognition and autonomous driving).
-However, a backdoor attack, as a new class of adversarial attacks, has posed severe challenges to the deployment of DNN, e.g., when a DNN model is backdoored, it behaves normally upon benign inputs by predicting correct labels as a clean DNN model counterpart, but misbehaves upon trigger inputs by predicting attacker-targeted labels~\cite{gu2017badnets,gao2020backdoor,tolpegin2020data}.
+~ Recent years have witnessed deep neural networks (DNNs) as a core driver of Artificial Intelligence (AI), which is widely deployed in many real-world applications~\cite{chen2021secure,zhou2020efficient,wang2022flare} including security-sensitive applications (i.e., face recognition and autonomous driving).
+However, a backdoor attack, as a new class of adversarial attacks, has posed severe challenges to the deployment of DNN.
+When a DNN model is backdoored, it behaves normally upon benign inputs by predicting correct labels as a clean DNN model counterpart, but misbehaves upon trigger inputs by predicting attacker-targeted labels~\cite{gu2017badnets,gao2020backdoor,qiu2021deepsweep,ma2022dangerous}.

-\mypara{Source-Agnostic and Source-Specific Backdoor} Currently, The most commonly and extensively studied backdoor is the \underline{s}ource-\underline{a}gnostic \underline{b}ackdoor \underline{a}ttack (SABA), where an infected model outputs a target label set by the adversary as long as the trigger is embedded in an input from any class.
-In other words, the backdoor effect is input content agnostic.
-Although an SABA always achieves a high attack success rate (ASR) e.g., nearly 100\%, its source-agnostic characteristic is essentially an inherent weakness that has been leveraged to counter against it such as training data filter \cite{tang2021demon,tran2018spectral}, model diagnosis \cite{wang2019neural,liu2019abs,chen2019deepinspect,awan2021contra}, input pre-processing \cite{doan2020februus} and input detection \cite{gao2019strip}, significantly reducing the ASR, e.g., 3\% \cite{li2020backdoor}.
-Therefore, there are many chances of mitigating SABAs.

-In addition, when natural triggers (i.e. eyeglasses) are used to inconspicuously launch SABAs in real world, e.g., to evade face recognition~\cite{wenger2021backdoor}, there is a non-negligible false (i.e. face) positive rate.
-Specifically, other benign users who wear eyeglasses sharing some similar patterns or colours to the attacker chosen trigger (\textit{not same trigger}) will be misclassified to the target person.
-A relative high false positives are suspicious in real-world system as the benign users tend to frequently report such abnormal occurrences, thus throwing alert.